BKaperick/Bryan-Kaperick.me/content/poems/README.md

 # Subdirectory structure

 `poems.json` contains the poems and associated metadata.
-This is what gets ingested to create php/html with `create_html.py` but is not read directly when loading the page.
+This is what gets ingested to create.html with `create_html.py` but is not read directly when loading the page.

 `./new/` stores new poems in plain-text.
 The name of each file is the title with underscores instead of spaces, and no special characters or capitalization.